4 min read

 So we created our Speak Up page, as you can see, and since we launched it at the end of January, we’ve answered more than 10 questions from our people, and we have a backlog of questions for the Leadership Team to go through as the page grows.
 We’ve put an easy-to-use Google form on the page, with an archive of questions and answers in a blog-like format.
 We also have some FAQs for the curious, such as explaining why the form isn’t anonymous and typical turnaround time for questions.

-We also showcased one of our favourite Speak Up moments, when Cat Wright in our London office asked why we weren’t leading the way with social change.
+We also showcased one of our favourite Speak Up moments, when Cat Wright in our office asked why we weren’t leading the way with social change.
 (Read more about that moment over on our Diversity page.)
 Lastly, we chose Speak Up as our Value of the Month, and were able to talk about some great examples of even more Speak Up moments from our people.

-If you have an employee engagement platform, I encourage you to take advantage of the customisable features to better showcase your values and make it easier for people to live and breathe them.
+If you have an employee engagement platform, I encourage you to take advantage of the customizable features to better showcase your values and make it easier for people to live and breathe them.
 Tell us on Twitter, how are you bringing your values to life?